NikolayNMD/chat-app-react/README.md

 # Chat App

-Цей проект було створено за допомогою Vite.
+This project was created using Vite.

 ## 🚀 How to Run the Project